yoshid8s/Information-Sender-Profile/README.md

 This means that Journalism is under pressure in order to get ad money.
 This is very unfortunate situation.

 Also in Japan, "Paywall" on digital newspaper is emerging.
-Many Japanese (65.5%) does not want to use digital newspaper for a fee.
+According to the research "Press Research Institute", https://www.chosakai.gr.jp/wp/wp-content/themes/shinbun/asset/pdf/project/notification/jpyoronreport10-2017.pdf, Many Japanese (65.5%) does not want to use digital newspaper for a fee.
 This means that mass media journalism institution's opinion can not reach to many people near the future especially younger persons.
 Digital advertising should be one of the solution to this problem.